fitnr/svgis/docs/cli.rst

 svgis project
 ^^^^^^^^^^^^^

 SVGIS can automatically generate local projections or pick the local UTM projection for input geodata.
-This utility gives the projection SVGIS would pick for a given boundary box.
-It expects WGS84 coordinates.
+This utility gives the projection SVGIS would pick for a given boundary box in PROJ4 syntax.
+The input can be either a bounding box or a single coordinate pair.

+By default, ``svgis project`` expects WGS84 coordinates.
+Specify another projection with the ``--crs`` argument.

+The output projection will be a local Transverse Mercator projection.
+Use ``--method utm`` to return the local UTM projection.

 For coordinates with negative numbers, use the ``--`` argument separator to prevent the utility getting confused: